Kezak1/gpt-chat-bot/README.md

-# OpenAI Chat Bot Clone
+# GPT Chat Bot Clone

 Simple chat bot.
 Made the app using [this tutorial](https://alejandro-ao.com/how-to-use-streaming-in-langchain-and-streamlit/) and expand the source code.
 It has database with accounts (user id, password, user history).
 The program can be run only locally.